Sydney Howard Gay: Career as a journalist

 After 14 years at the Standard, Gay resigned when the Boston clique decided it could not afford to keep his associate editor, Oliver Johnson.
 Gay was exhausted, and he was not earning enough to support his wife and three children.
 He continued to serve on the American Anti-Slavery Society's Executive Board and to aid fugitives from slavery.

 Following time off to recover his health at his home on Staten Island, Gay accepted the position of assistant to the managing editor, and later the managing editor, for Horace Greeley's New-York Tribune.
 Although Greeley unrelentingly criticized President Lincoln's handling of the Civil War, Gay ensured the Tribune was a pro-Union paper.
 Gay defied Greeley's command against arming staff at the Tribune building during the 1863 Draft Riots, and they were able to prevent a mob from burning it to the ground.

 When Greeley demoted Gay after the war, he resigned.
 Gay was emotionally and physically exhausted.
 After a long rest in Hingham, he accepted a job at the Chicago Tribune in 1867.
 He lived and worked there until after the Great Chicago Fire of 1871.

-Gay returned to New York, serving on the editorial staff of the New York Evening Post from 1872 to 1874.
-Later, he worked at William Cullen Bryant's Evening News.
+Gay returned to New York, serving on the editorial staff of William Cullen Bryant's New York Evening Post from 1872 to 1874.
 Bryant persuaded him to collaborate on a multi-volume Popular History of the United States for Scribners, and Gay did most of the writing for it.